Lacrosse in England: Men's lacrosse

 Men's club lacrosse in England is divided into parallel northern and southern leagues generally running from late September to early April.
 Each league also organises its own knockout competition known as 'Flags', which culminate in their respective 'Flags Finals' at the close of each season.
 In addition to the regular season, English clubs host a number of internationally popular tournaments, including Bath 8s, Bluesfest, and the Nick Kehoe International.

 Northern clubs are governed by the North of England Men's Lacrosse Association (NEMLA), which was formed in 1897 when 10 clubs began playing regular fixtures.
 NEMLA now comprises a Premiership and four further senior divisions.

-The South of England Men's Lacrosse Association (SEMLA) formed on the 15th of March 1882 and governs clubs across southern England and Wales.
+The South of England Men's Lacrosse Association (SEMLA) formed on 15 March 1882 and governs clubs across southern England and Wales.
 As of the 2019/20 season the League consists of the Premier Division, two further senior divisions (Division 1 and Division 2), and three regional feeder divisions.
 For the 2018/19 season SEMLA created a new Local League to run alongside the main league to boost the number of competitive fixtures while reducing the travel commitment.

 The winner of the play-off between northern and southern league champions goes forward to compete against other European league champions for the Ken Galluccio Cup in Ghent, Belgium each year.
 English clubs are the most successful in the tournament to date with eight out of eleven titles.
 Stockport are the most successful club in the tournament's history with four titles, while Hampstead, Poynton, Spencer, and Wilmslow have each won one title.

 The main focus of men's lacrosse popularity in England is in Manchester and the North West.
 Greater Manchester has hosted the World Lacrosse Championship in 1978, 1994, and 2010.
 A second centre is in the South East, especially in and around London.

 Men's lacrosse is a common minority sport in universities, which along with club-based youth programs, provide the majority of newcomers with their first experience of the sport.
 In 2008, a men's BUCS league was introduced, providing greater support and recognition to the men's university teams.

 The University of Cambridge has the distinction of being the oldest university lacrosse club in the UK having formed in 1882 and have contested the Varsity Match with the University of Oxford every year since 1903, excluding during the world wars.
 Oxford lead the series 60-39-5.